In Fear: Reception

 Critical reception has been mostly positive.
 As of June 2020, the film holds an 84% approval rating on Rotten Tomatoes, based on 58 reviews with an average rating of 6.73 out of 10.
 The website's critics consensus reads: "Compact and effective, In Fear offers discerning horror fans a smart and disturbing plunge into the depths of cinematic anxiety."
-It has a score of 66 on Metacritic, based on 14 reviews indicating "generally favorable reviews".
-Much of the film's praise centered around the camerawork, and The Hollywood Reporter commented that "Lovering's camera setups turn an already tight car into an increasingly claustrophobic setting".
-Empire gave a mixed review for In Fear, remarking that it had "atmosphere and enough proper scares to deliver on the promise of its title" but that it was also "contrived and nothing new plot-wise", called it "up there with some of the best (worst?) examples of profoundly discomforting horror from the European canon".
+It has a score of 66 on Metacritic, based on 14 reviews, indicating "generally favorable reviews".
+Much of the film's praise centered around the camerawork, and The Hollywood Reporter commented that "Lovering's camera setups turn an already tight car into an increasingly claustrophobic setting."
+Empire gave the film a mixed review, remarking that it had "atmosphere and enough proper scares to deliver on the promise of its title", but that it was also "contrived and nothing new plot-wise."
+Lou MacGregor of nobutlisten.com called it "up there with some of the best (worst?) examples of profoundly discomforting horror from the European canon".